murkl/arch-os/docs/REFERENCE.md

 A snapshot of `@` skips a subvolume mounted inside it, so a rollback keeps all seven untouched.
 Every installation gets the same layout, whether it runs virtual machines or not.

 Mounted `defaults,noatime,compress=zstd`.
-Written once, in `oak.sh`, which both modules are given.
-The Recovery mounts whichever a disk actually has, so an older layout still opens.
+Written once, in `oak.sh`, which both modules are given: the Installer lays every one of them down, and the Recovery opens only a disk that has every one of them.

 **Note:** _`/var/tmp` is `chmod 1777` right after it is made, before systemd-tmpfiles would get to it. `/var/lib/libvirt/images` is `chattr +C` while it is still empty, so every disk image made there inherits it: copy-on-write breaks a file rewritten in place into countless fragments. **[➜ Arch Wiki](https://wiki.archlinux.org/title/Btrfs#Disabling_CoW)**_